 Dram Shop Cases

 Drunk drivers are not always the sole persons responsible in DUI accidents.
 In some cases, claims can be brought against those who have contributed to the driver’s intoxicated state.
-In “Dram Shop” cases like these, an entity (such as a business) that supplied alcohol to a driver and then allowed them to get behind the wheel of a vehicle could be prosecuted.
-Also, keep in mind that the statute of limitations for pressing charges for dram shop cases in the state of Colorado is limited to only one year.
+In “Dram Shop” cases like these, an entity (such as a business) that supplied alcohol to a visibly intoxicated patron who then got behind the wheel of a vehicle, may also be a defendant.
+Also, keep in mind that the statute of limitations for pressing charges for dram shop cases in Colorado is limited to only one year.

 Tragedy often occurs as the result of drunk driving accidents.
-Nearly 17,000 Americans are killed in accidents that were related to drinking and driving each year.
+Nearly 17,000 Americans are killed in accidents related to drinking and driving each year.
 If your loved one was wrongfully killed by such an accident, it can be very difficult to even think about taking the steps required to pursue legal action, but it needs to be done quickly.
 DUI and Dram Shop cases require legal expertise, and thus should be left to the professionals.
-Our experienced attorneys will mount an aggressive defense on your behalf and ensure that justice is served on your behalf.
+Our experienced attorneys will aggressively pursue all possible benefits you may be due when your injuries and damages have been caused by a drunk driver.

 Also, keep in mind that the statute of limitations for filing a Dram Shop lawsuit in the state of Colorado is limited to only one (1) year.